As we are having a bit of an Easter heat wave, it’s more important than ever to talk about dehydration with a stoma.

 You can flavour this with small amounts of fruit juice.

-Its so important to keep on top of hydration when you have a stoma, I would say it’s one of the most important things.
+Its so important to keep on top of hydration with a stoma, I would say it’s one of the most important things.
 The make up of your body has changed and you need to readjust how you look after it.
 I remember after my first surgery the shock of just how thirsty I was.

 My tips would be to have a bottle and sip through the day.
 I always drink sugar free squash and water as I find water alone goes straight through me.
 I also take a jug to bed with me as I know I get so thirsty in the night.